avadae/subcheck/README.md

 # Use
 Drag a zip file containing your submission onto subcheck.exe
 - A config.xml will be generated containing the default configuration, you might want to tweak this
-- Your zip file will be unzipped in the same folder and the contents analyzed.
+- Your zip file will be unzipped and the contents analyzed.

 Things that are checked (non exhaustive):
 - Visual Studio 2022 is installed